Dumblevor/project-2/README.md

 ## Approach

-We wanted to make something simple, but yet fun so we decided on using a Rick & Morty API, inspired by the seriess :  https://rickandmortyapi.com.
+We wanted to make something simple, yet fun.
+We decided on using a Rick & Morty API, inspired by the series:  https://rickandmortyapi.com.
-We decided on just 3 pages: a landing page, a display page and an about.
+We decided on 3 pages: a landing page, a display page and an about page.

-We used the react-router-dom Link elements as buttons to point different genders using a seperate component DisplayCharacter.js.
+We used the react-router-dom Link elements as buttons to point to different genders using a separate component DisplayCharacter.js.

-I took the lead on DisplayCharacter.js - it uses the gender chosen to fetch random character from the API.
+I took the lead on DisplayCharacter.js - it uses the gender chosen to fetch random characters from the API.
-Moreover, if random has been chosen - it will randomise between Female, Male, Genderless and Unknown and then fetch from the API.
+Moreover, if random has been chosen, it will randomise between Female, Male, Genderless and Unknown and then fetch from the API.

-The data from the response is then passed through via props to another component - Character.js, which gives the data structure.
+The data from the response is then passed through, via props, to another component - Character.js, which gives the data structure.
-We decided to learn about Bulma na use it for styling this project, which seemed appropriate given the theme.
+We decided to learn about Bulma and uses it for styling this project, which seemed appropriate given the theme.

 ## Timeline
 - Day 1 - Whiteboarding & pseudo